jpettersson/contain/README.md

 **Experiemental pre-release**

-Disclaimer: The functionality and stability of this tool have been validated for a certain use-case.
+**Disclaimer:** The functionality and stability of this tool have been validated for a certain use-case.
 However, this is an early release of an experimental tool.
+Use at your own risk.
+Future version will most likely include breaking changes.
 Many aspects of the project will need to be improved before you can consider this a production-ready project:

 * Documentation
-* Examples
+* More examples
 * Automated tests
-* Clean up and refactor contain core
+* Clean up and refactor code

 If you are still interested (and brave), take a look at the examples directory for concrete examples of how you can use the tool.
 Also, if you are really curious, take a look at the INTERNALS.md file for some details of how it works.

 ### Rationale

-Containers have had a huge impact on how we build and deploy software.
-However, the development environment is typically still a hand-crafted workstation which contains certain versions of programming languages, tools and other programs.
+Containers have had a positive impact on how we build and deploy software.
+However, the typical development environment is still a hand-crafted workstation which contains certain versions of programming languages, tools and other programs.
 To make matters worse, we rarely document / automate how we configure our dev environments.
 It's especially painful to manage all these dependencies when collaborating with others on a project with multiple technologies.

 In essence, the typical development environment is:
 * Hand-crafted & time-consuming to reproduce